Self-Care for Sjögren's Syndrome

 - Use lubricating ointments at night.
 Lubricants are thicker and last longer than artificial tears, so there is less burning, dryness, and itching when you wake up in the morning.
 Be aware that nighttime lubricants may temporarily blur your vision when you first apply them.

-- Avoid medicines that are known to cause dry eyes, such as antidepressants, antihistamines , and diuretics .
+- Avoid medicines that are known to cause dry eyes, such as antihistamines , diuretics , and some antidepressants.
+Talk with your doctor if you take any of these medicines.
+Sometimes the benefits of a medicine outweigh the risks.

 - Protect your eyes from wind, breezes, and drafts.